Disease Guide ·Progressive Retinal Atrophy ·2026

 Hereditary Condition Coverage

-PRA is a genetic/hereditary condition.
-Many policies cover hereditary conditions, but some specifically exclude them.
+PRA is genetic/hereditary.
+Many policies cover hereditary conditions; some exclude them.
 Check your policy's stance on hereditary and congenital conditions before enrolling.
-Policies that cover hereditary conditions will typically cover diagnosis.
+Policies covering hereditary conditions typically cover diagnosis.

 Red flag · Pre-existing